-How to deal with issues during the test It is impossible to plan for every scenario.
+How to deal with issues during the test

+It is impossible to plan for every scenario.
 Whatever action you take, pupil safety must always be your first consideration.

-In the following circumstances, you will need to stop the test either for an individual pupil or for the whole cohort: test papers are incorrectly collated or the print is illegible an incorrect test has been administered a fire alarm goes off a pupil is unwell a pupil needs to leave the room a pupil is caught cheating If you need to stop the test: make a note of the time make sure pupils are kept under test conditions and that they are supervised if pupils have to leave the room, ensure they do not talk about the test speak to your test co-ordinator or a senior member of staff for advice about what to do next consider contacting the national curriculum assessments helpline on 0300 303 3013 for further advice You should brief your headteacher on how the incident was dealt with once the test is over.
-What to do at the end of the test Follow your school's procedure for collecting and storing the pupils' test scripts.
-If any test papers from the opened pack are unused, they must be stored securely and may be used for any subsequent administration of the test at your school.
-All test materials, including any unused test papers, must be stored securely until Wednesday 1 June.
-If you need to make a transcript of a test script, complete it with the individual pupil at the end of the test, under test conditions.
+In the following circumstances, you will need to stop the test either for an individual pupil, group of pupils or for the whole cohort:

+- test papers are incorrectly collated or the print is illegible

+- an incorrect test has been administered

+- a fire alarm goes off

+- a pupil is unwell

+- a pupil needs to leave the room

+- a pupil is caught cheating.

+If you need to stop the test:

+- make a note of the time - make sure pupils are kept under test conditions and that they are supervised - if pupils have to leave the room, ensure they do not talk about the test - speak to your test co-ordinator or a senior member of staff for advice about what to do next - consider contacting the national curriculum assessments helpline on 0300 303 3013 for further advice.

+You should brief your headteacher on how the incident was dealt with once the test is over.

+What to do at the end of the test

+- Follow your school's procedure for collecting and storing the pupils' test scripts. - If any test papers from the opened pack are unused, they must be stored securely and may be used for any subsequent administration of the test at your school. - All test materials, including any unused test papers, must be stored securely until Thursday 1 June. - If you need to make a transcript of a test script, complete it with the individual pupil at the end of the test, under test conditions.
 Particular care should be taken to ensure accurate transcriptions are made and the pupil's answers are not corrected or amended.
-Marking the test Use the key stage 1 test mark schemes to mark the test, following both the general guidance and any specific guidance for each question.